4 Multivariate Data Analysis

 Bivariate Numeric vs Numeric geom_point() Scatterplot

-geom_smooth() Regression or smooth line
+geom_smooth() Regression or smooth trend line

 geom_line() Line plot, often for time series